nathanl/swappy/README.md

 Some wordlists include things 'r' as a word, on the grounds that you can say "The word 'rake' starts with 'r'."
 However, having every individual letter considered a "word" makes the number of possible anagrams astronomical.

-See `Mix.Tasks.CleanUpEnglishDictionary` for an opinionated filter, then make your own if you wish.
+See `mix help clean_up_english_dictionary` for an opinionated filter, then make your own if you wish.

 ## Configuration